pushpabrol/pk_jwt_token_wrapper/README.md

 ### 2. `/.well-known/keys` (GET)

-This endpoint provides an ES256 public key for client authentication.
+This endpoint provides the public keys for client authentication.
 It's used by the relying party of the IDP to verify client assertions.
+In this example it has keys for both RS256 and RS512.

 Example Request:
 ```json